-"I was a recipient of a James Fairfax Oxford Australia Scholarship from 1998 to 2001, as a result of which I was able to complete my DPhil, which was on the relevance of the debate between moral objectivists and anti-objectivists to legal adjudication.
+"I was a recipient of a James Fairfax Oxford Australia Scholarship from 1998 to 2001, enabling me to complete my DPhil which was on the relevance of the debate between moral objectivists and anti-objectivists to legal adjudication.
 In the process, I was afforded the opportunity to meet, and learn from, many of the leading figures in my discipline.
-I am now a Senior Lecturer in the Faculty of Law at Melbourne University, researching primarily in legal philosophy.
+I am now an Associate Professor in the Faculty of Law at Melbourne University, researching primarily in legal philosophy.
 The training I received at Oxford has proven to be of enormous value in my pursuit of an academic career."